Laxa I Dolum, Iceland

 A perfect river for single handed rods, floating lines and the riffling hitch

 The Laxa I Dolum is a medium sized river with a fair volume of water, flowing down a rocky bed with alternate pools and runs.
-This river is famed for its large stock of fish and numerous multi sea-winter salmon caught every year.
-Many pools are deep and very clear like many Icelandic rivers, often allowing anglers to see salmon holding and targeting specific fish.
+This river is famed for its large stock of fish and numerous multi-sea winter salmon caught every year.
+Many pools are deep and very clear, often allowing anglers to see salmon holding and targeting specific fish.

 A great mix of multi sea winter salmon and grilse

 The river now runs a strict fly fishing only policy.
 The river offers a nice mix of one and two winter salmon throughout the season, making it a very popular river with both local and visiting anglers.
-In fact few rivers in the West and Southwest of Iceland have a better ratio of multi-winter salmon and most years salmon exceeding 20 pounds are caught.
+In fact few rivers in the west and southwest of Iceland have a better ratio of multi-winter salmon and most years salmon exceeding 20lb are caught.

 “A challenging river that I enjoyed immensely.
 I have never seen so many fish that were coming into the sea pool, and I loved the diversity of fishing.
 Having caught over 110 fish for the week our group is looking forward to returning.”
 D.N., UK